almost-good/sugar-and-spice/README.md

     - This section is very important because it prompts the user to investigate what would be best for them so that we can make an outstanding product for them.
     - ![Order Recipe](assets/docs/images/features-recipe.jpg)
   - **Expectation Section**
     - This section lists product and delivery information, service expectation etc.
     - This is valuable information for the user and will help them to decide if the SaS products fit their needs.
     - The end of this section features the final call-to-action, redirecting the user to the contact page to purchase the product.
     - ![Expectation](assets/docs/images/features-expectation.jpg)
 - **Scents Page**
   - **Top Picks Section**
     - Top Picks Section showcases the most popular scents from each group of fragrances.
 This section is updated every month.
     - It's constructed as a grid of images with a different layout for mobile, tablet and desktop devices.
-Each grid item has its name displayed, enabling the user to differentiate between different aromas.
+Each grid item has its name displayed, enabling the user to differentiatebetween different aromas.
     - Grid items have two different states.
       - During the first state, they display the image of aroma type.
       - Second state, the focused one, displays the name of the aroma type.